 9. Customer Service

 Customer service representatives assist customers via phone, email, or chat.
 Patience and problem-solving skills are essential.
+The BLS also explains that these representatives commonly answer questions, handle complaints, and process orders in its Customer Service Representatives career profile.

 10. Data Entry